henryburns1x/GitWorkShop/README.md

 15. If you are using VS Code, the editor will indicate which change belongs to which branch (current or incoming).
 Select the change you want to keep and the commit the changes to the repository.

 16. Finally push the changes to the remote.

+#### Deleting branches

+17. Lastly, we no longer need the change-dept branch anymore so let's delete it.
+You can delete a branch using the `git branch -d [branch-name]` command.
+Use this command to delete any other branch no longer needed. **Do not delete main/master branch**